-Pursuant to Rule 61G15-37.001(11), F.A.C., the Florida Engineers Management Corporation (FEMC) is required to post all Final Orders involving active disciplinary cases to the website until the terms of the final order are completed, or until the licensee becomes inactive, retires, relinquishes the license or permits the license to become null and void.
-Included in this section are all current active cases in which final action has been taken by the Board, a brief description of the licensee’s violation and discipline as well as a link to the final order.
+Pursuant to Rule 61G15-37.001(11), Florida Administrative Code, the Florida Engineers Management Corporation (FEMC) is required to post all Final Orders involving active disciplinary cases to the website until the terms of the final order are completed, or until the licensee becomes inactive, retires, relinquishes the license, or permits the license to become null and void.
+Included in this section are all current active cases in which final action has been taken by the Board, and a brief description of the licensee’s violation and discipline, as well as a link to the final order.

-Please be advised that pursuant to Chapter 119, Florida Statutes, FEMC/FBPE must comply with all requests for public records.
-If you would like to request public case information on a professional engineer or firm, please send an email to email@example.com.
-It is important to include as much information when you are making a records request.
+Please be advised that pursuant to Chapter 119, F.S., FEMC/FBPE must comply with all requests for public records.
+If you would like to request public case information on a professional engineer or firm, please email email@example.com.
+It is important to include as much information as possible when you are making a public records request.
 To the extent possible, please include:

 - Name of Licensee or Certification of Authorization (CA) holder

 - What specific information you are requesting (i.e., licensee records, disciplinary actions, case disposition, case complaint and supporting documents, consultant reports, etc.)

 If you have any questions related to the cases posted in this section or about the complaint/disciplinary process, please contact FBPE’s Legal Department at (850) 521-0500.